PonceLab/as-simple-as-possible/README.md

 Fill out the complexity code folder, and the ensembles folder

 James:
-Fill out the Image Statistic Analysis folder and the COCO-stuff part of the image labeling folder
+Fill out the Image Statistic Analysis folder and the COCO-stuff part of the image content analysis folder

 Binxu:
-Fill out the Google cloud vision part of the image labeling folder (+ something about troubleshooting Anaconda and Matlab?)
+Fill out the Google cloud vision part of the image content analysis folder (+ something about troubleshooting Anaconda and Matlab?)

 After the work date:
 James will do the merges, any cleaning that is needed and make sure everything imports like it should.
 He will put the dependents in a requirements.txt file and/or a script that can be run, or quality advice given to setting up MATLAB to work with python.